-Sexuality education in New Zealand in the 2000s typically covered information on sexual relationships, safer sex, contraception and sexually transmitted infections.
-However, some young people found this information too medical and clinical, and not particularly relevant to their lives.
-In the early 2000s, 17–19-year-olds rated friends as the best source of information on sex, followed by school sexuality-education programmes, and parents.
+Sexuality education in New Zealand in the 21st century typically covers information on sexual relationships, safer sex, contraception and sexually transmitted infections.
+However, some young people find this information too medical and clinical, and not particularly relevant to their lives.
+In the early 2000s, 17–19-year-olds rated friends as the best source of information on sex, followed by school sexuality-education programmes and parents.

 Learning about the basics